1kohei1/sd-scheduler/memo.md

 - [x] Register presentation location
 - [x] Check schedule in the calendar view

+System Admin:

+- [ ] Import groups for the semester and admin faculty
+- [ ] Delete all group by semester and faculties
+- [ ] Turn the faculty to admin (create PresentationDate and Location)
+- [ ] Turn off the faculty not to admin (Delete PresentationDate and Location)

 TODO:

 - [x] Add validation to the overview date and Availability Form